hexadecimalH/cicada-docs/_docs/application/first-application.md

 ## Dependencies Injection

 As our project expands, we are including more and more libraries, plugins or custom classes that will execute desired functions.
 In order not to complicate dependencies injection we are going to create new class Application.php in which we will create all necessary instances.
-So let's create Application.php inside "src/" folder with namespace "DemoNamespace"
+Let us create Application.php inside "src/" folder with namespace "DemoNamespace"

 ```php
 <?php